nguyenvanduocit/animations/README.md

 <ul>
   <li>Add the class `no-js` to your `html` tag</li>
-  <li>Link 'animations.min.css', 'animations.min.js' and 'visible.min.js' (TeamDF) to your document</li>
+  <li>Link 'animations.min.css', 'animations.min.js' and 'appear.min.js' to your document</li>
   <li>Follow the guides below depending on what aspect of the plugin you wish to use</li>
 </ul>